alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-coming-of-al-mahdy.md

 lang: en
 locale: en
 note: true
-excerpt: "There are many Hadiths that indicate the emergence of Al-Mahdy.
+summary: "There are many Hadiths that indicate the emergence of Al-Mahdy.
 They were reported in many chains of transmission.
 A group of scholars said that these Hadiths are morally Mutawatir."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz